Humphry Davy was a nineteenth century chemist and scientist

 Truro Grammar School.

-Chronology/Biography of Sir Humphry Davy:
+Timeline/Biography of Sir Humphry Davy:

 1794: Death of his father.
 Became apprenticed to a Surgeon-Apothecary, J. Bingham Borlase in order to try and support his family.